How to build an online marketplace platform? This article looks at five different approaches and helps you choose the right one for you.

 Biggest benefit: You can make it work and look exactly as you wish.

-Method #2 – Pay someone else to code it from scratch
+2. Paying someone to code from scratch

 Biggest drawback: Takes a lot of time and money.